-With the Gen 2 991, Porsche had already proven that despite turbocharging the 911 Carrera models it could still deliver a distinct and characterful 911 Turbo.
+With the Gen 2 991, Porsche proved that despite turbocharging the base 911 Carrera models, it could still deliver a distinct and characterful 911 Turbo.
 But as the 992 Carrera models move the game on further still – more power, greater performance, improved agility etc – there’s perhaps more of a concern that a proper 911 Turbo could feel a luxury, an indulgence in a world that is perhaps shying away from such things.

-On that point, those who worship at the big Turbo altar (and there remains plenty of disciples) need not worry.
-The new 911 Turbo S is, potentially, the first 911 Turbo to feel truly distinct, with the most overt personality since the 993 Turbo of the late ’90s.
+On that point, those who worship at the big Turbo altar (of which retains plenty of disciples) need not worry.
+The 911 Turbo S is, potentially, the first 911 Turbo of the base Carrera's turbocharged era to feel truly distinct, with the most overt personality since the 993 Turbo of the late ’90s.
 It feels like a 911 Turbo with a purpose, besides being a nice contributor to the profit line.

 It all comes together to produce 641bhp and 590lb ft of torque, which, as the case has been since 1995, arrives at all four wheels.
-It’s been 15 years since you’ve been able to have a 911 Turbo S with a manual gearbox and things aren’t going to change now, with the 992 fitted with the latest development of Porsche’s eight-speed double-clutch transmission.
-Porsche’s latest all-wheel-drive system will also send up to 369lb ft to the front axle should needs must.
+It’s been 15 years since you’ve been able to have a 911 Turbo S with a manual gearbox, and ignoring Porsche’s expensive, limited-run 992 Sport Classic, things aren’t about to change.
+The 992’s fitted with the latest development of Porsche’s existing eight-speed double-clutch transmission.
+Porsche’s all-wheel-drive system is also capable of sending up to 369lb ft to the front axle, should needs must.

 What does this mean against the clock?
 Zero to 62mph is two-tenths quicker than it was in the 991.2 Turbo S at 2.7sec, while maximum speed remains at 205mph.